Respiratory viruses

 Get vaccinated.
 Vaccines are the safest way to build immunity from a virus.
 Vaccines help the body learn how to defend itself from disease without the dangers of an infection.
 The most important thing you can do to protect yourself from COVID-19, flu, and RSV is to get recommended vaccines and stay up to date.
 Vaccines often tame these viruses to prevent their worst outcomes, like hospitalization and death.

 • In northeast Ohio, we often have an increase of respiratory illness in the community from January to March, or sometimes through April.
-(This is what happened during the 2023-2024 respiratory virus season.)

 Practice personal hygiene.
 You can protect others when you choose to cover your coughs and sneezes, wash or sanitize your hands often, and clean surfaces you touch a lot.